digitales/string/README.md

 # String manipulation

-A package for manipulating text strings
+A package for manipulating text strings and date strings.